Group VP, Research & Technology

 Our growth strategy

-Legrand’s development relies on two growth drivers—ongoing innovation on the one hand and selective, bolt-on acquisitions of companies that complement the Group’s activities on the other.
-At the same time, social and technological megatrends—such as aging populations, environmental awareness, the Internet of Things and digital data exchange—offer major growth opportunities, especially in assisted living and energy efficiency.
-Legrand also believes that new technologies increase the value-in-use of its products—which is why we launched the Eliot program in 2015, which aims at accelerating the deployment of the Internet of Things in the Group’s offering, and position it at the heart of the connected building ecosystem.
+Legrand’s development is buoyed by two growth drivers.
+The first is organic growth, buoyed by ongoing innovation, with new-product launches at regular intervals, and commercial initiatives.
+The second is external growth, through targeted, bolt-on acquisitions of companies that complement the Group’s business.
+At the same time, social megatrends, megatrends related to user habits and ones in technology—aging populations, environmental protection, urbanization, increasing mobility, the Internet of Things, the digital revolution and more—offer important development opportunities, especially in assisted living and energy efficiency.
+Legrand also believes that new technologies enable increasing the value-in-use of its products—which is why it launched the Eliot program in 2015.
+Aim: accelerate deployment of the Internet of Things in the Group’s offering, and position Legrand at the heart of the connected building ecosystem.

 Ongoing innovation momentum

-Innovation is a constant source of momentum at the heart of Legrand's culture.
-In tandem with acquisitions, it drives growth, generating regular launches of new products with greater value-in-use, including connected products created under the Eliot program.
+Innovation is a continuing source of momentum at the heart of Legrand culture.
+In tandem with acquisitions, it drives the Group’s growth, enabling regular launches of new products with greater value-in-use, including connected products created under the Eliot program.
 Today innovation is stepping up the pace of Legrand initiatives inspired by new technologies.

-Legrand uses acquisitions to fuel growth and expand market share.
-The Group benefits from a historical expertise in the acquisition process, and aims to pursue this strategy over the long term.
+Acquisitions enable Legrand to fuel its growth and expand market share.
+Over time, the Group has developed know-how in the acquisition process, and aims to pursue this strategy over the long term.